MattThommes/amplify-react-app/readme/README.dev.md

 *   `git commit -m "Project specific updates"`

 Stop any other apps running locally on ports 3000 or 3001, otherwise the next commands will conflict.

-Start the local API server:

-*   `make start-local-api`

-Start the app locally and see it in the browser:

-*   `make run-dev`

 ## Amplify setup